skoropadas/di-controls/apps/docs/src/app/docs/getting-started/installation/index.md

 ## Next Steps

-To learn more about the concept and how to use the library, please visit the `*Concept` page;
+To learn more about the concept and how to use the library, please visit the `*HowToUseItPage` page;